imnottimaq/nixos-mt7601u-access-point/README.md

   boot.extraModulePackages = [ mt7601u-kernel-module ];
 };
 ```
-Point the default.nix path to this repo. (in my case, it's in /etc/nixos/pkgs/, while my `configuration.nix` is in /etc/nixos/nixos/)
-**You may need to remove .git from the cloned directory.** Depending on how you reference the repository, you may need to add the `--impure` argument to your `nixos-rebuild`.
+Point the default.nix path to this repo. (in my case, it's in /etc/nixos/pkgs/, while my `configuration.nix` is in /etc/nixos/nixos/). **You may need to remove .git from the cloned directory.** Depending on how you reference the repository, you may need to add the `--impure` argument to your `nixos-rebuild`.
+If this happens, try using a relative path instead of an absolute one.

 ## With boot.kernelPatches (not recommended)
 In your `configuration.nix`: